Kenneth and Mamie Clark: Early life

 In the fall of 1938 Mamie Clark went to graduate school at Howard University to get a master's degree in psychology and while she was enrolled her father would send her an allowance of fifty dollars a month.
 The summer following her undergraduate graduation Mamie worked for Charles Houston as a secretary at his law office.
 At the time, Houston was a popular civil rights lawyer and Mamie was privileged to see lawyers such as Thurgood Marshall come into the office to work on important cases.
 She admits that she did not think anything could be done about segregation and racial oppression until after this experience.
 Believing in a tangible end to segregation inspired Phipps Clark's future studies, the results of which would help lawyers, such as Houston and Marshall, to win the Brown v.
 Board of Education Supreme Court case in 1954.

 While working on her master's degree, Phipps Clark became increasingly interested in developmental psychology.
 The inspiration for her thesis came from working at an all Black nursery school.
 She contacted psychologists Ruth and Gene Horowitz for advice.
 At the time they were conducting psychological studies about self-identification in young children and suggested that she conduct similar research with her nursery school children.
 Her master's thesis was entitled "The Development of Consciousness of Self in Negro Pre-School Children."
 This thesis was the basis from what would later become the Clarks' famous doll study on racial preference.
 Her husband Kenneth was fascinated by her thesis research and after her graduation they worked together on the research.
 They developed new and improved versions of the color and doll tests used in her thesis for a proposal to further the research.
 In 1939 they received a three-year Rosenwald Fellowship for their research that allowed them to publish three articles on the subject and also permitted Phipps Clark to pursue a doctoral degree at Columbia University.

 During her time at Columbia, Mamie was the only black student pursuing a doctorate in psychology and she had a faculty adviser, Dr. Henry Garrett, who believed in segregation.
 Despite their differences in beliefs, Phipps Clark was able to complete her dissertation, "Changes in Primary Mental Abilities with Age."
-In 1943, Mamie Phipps Clark was the first African-American women to earn a Ph.D. in psychology from Columbia University.
+In 1943, Mamie Phipps Clark was the first African-American woman to earn a Ph.D. in psychology from Columbia University.
 She was the second Black person to receive a doctorate in psychology from Columbia University, following her husband Kenneth.